 Nevertheless, he joined the Battalion at Chesham Fold Camp, Bury in September 1914 sailing with them to Egypt later that month.
 He served with them there throughout their training and preparations for action.
 He landed with the 1/9th in Gallipoli on May 10, 1915 as Transport Officer arriving one day after the main force.

-The Brigade war diary reports that 2/Lt.
-J Broadbent was sent sick to hospital on October 7, 1915 and he is next mentioned rejoining the Battalion from England on May 1, 1916 in Egypt.
-The London Gazette in 1917 notes that he was promoted to Lieutenant with precedence from June 1, 1916.
-He served with the Battalion in France and is noted proceeding to leave in the UK from October 4 – 18th, 1917.
+He sailed with the Battalion from Egypt landing in France on March 11, 1917.
+He took two weeks home leave in the UK from May 6-21, 1917 and again from October 4 – 18th, 1917.
 Six weeks later he was sent to hospital sick and remained there from November 27 to December 28, 1917.
 He left the battalion for good to join the Territorial Force Reserve on January 10, 1918.
-He was subsequently awarded the Territorial Decoration (TD) for long service with the Territorials.
+He was subsequently awarded the Territorial Decoration (TD) for long service with the Territorials and promoted to Brevet Colonel on January 28, 1926.

 After the war he became involved in politics and served as Mayor of Ashton-under-Lyne from 1923 to 1925.
+As a consequence, Broadbent Avenue in Smallshaw, Ashton under Lyne is named after him.
 In 1931 he became a Member of Parliament for Ashton and remained so until the election of 1935.

 Colonel John Broadbent, T.D. died at his home in Castleton on June 9, 1938.
 He was 65 years old.